InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-4.markdown

 **Don't forget to use your workbook** to follow along with this lesson. **Haven't received it yet?** Be sure to check your emails and confirm your registration to receive your free workbook (the email from Corinna might be lurking in your spam folder).

 ### Module Overview
-In this video Corinna covers steps 6 to 9 of her 10 step process for making money from masterminds:
+In this video Corinna covers steps 6 to 9 of her 10 step process for making money from events:

 6 - Decide how many people you want at your event<br>
 7 - Set the price per ticket<br>